The lure of lok-lok is too strong to resist | Food, travel, recipe & sights

 I just hope that one day, I don’t regret having those sticks of possibly cancer causing foods like the cockles and livers.

-2 Responses to “The lure of lok-lok is too strong to resist”
+3 thoughts on “The lure of lok-lok is too strong to resist

 My first taste of lok lok was in Penang and I do not regret it…once in a while indulgence could not possibly do any harm.
 We do have to die one day, lok lok or no lok lok….